Firezer27/airbnb-clone-project/README.md

   and hosts.

-🧑‍💻 1.
-Users
+   <b>🧑‍💻 1.
+Users</b>

   Description:
   Represents both guests and hosts who interact with the Airbnb Clone platform.
 Users can list properties, make bookings, and leave reviews.

 Key Fields: